erhsparks/app_academy_prepwork/w3/w3d4/exercises/hangman.md

 The computer should, using its dictionary, start guessing.
 The human should tell the computer the positions (if any) where the guessed letter occurs.
 While you're getting this interaction working, you can have the computer temporarily guess random letters.
-Make sure to request a code review from your TA before you move on and improve your AI.

 Make sure your game class (probably named `Hangman`) doesn't do too much.
 You should have `HumanPlayer` and `ComputerPlayer` classes; they